 You may also want to bring a picnic lunch to enjoy at the top of the mountain.
 Our guide did not go all the way to the top of the mountain with us, so we had the top completely to ourselves.
 It’s the perfect spot to sit and relax with a picnic lunch and take in the incredible views and reflect on the significance of this sacred place.

-Check the weather before your hike — you may want to bring a jacket or sweatshirt.
+Don’t forget to check the weather before your hike too!
+You may want to bring a jacket or sweatshirt.
 We hiked to the top of Mount Sinai in late April and even though it was warm enough to go swimming in the Red Sea, up in the mountains it was cold!
 I was super glad I had a sweatshirt, especially at the top.

 Saint Catherine’s Monastery